willregelmann/heimdall/README.md

 # heimdall
-Modular Linux orchestration platform.
+Modular orchestration platform.
 This is how I'm learning Python; use at your own risk.

 ## Requirements
 Heimdall requires pyyaml: